2i2c-org/team-compass/business-development/sales-operations.md

 The _sales process_ focuses on moving the customers/communities through our CRM pipeline.
 The CRM pipeline is a workflow that consists of the following stages:

 1. **Qualifying** - Establishes if a community presents a possible _sales opportunity_.
-1. **Prospecting** - Allows us to filter and prioritise "sales opportunities" that can benefit from our products and services that could become future customers.
+2. **Prospecting** - Allows us to filter and prioritise "sales opportunities" that can benefit from our products and services that could become future customers.
-1. **Partnering** - Finalises the statement of work that needs to be delivered by 2i2c to the future-customer/community for them to realise value from our partnership.
+3. **Closing** - Finalises the agreement between 2i2c and customer/community.
+4. **Ordering** - Specifies the hub configuration using the [hub configurator](https://2i2c.org/hub-configurator)
-1. **Invoicing** - Presents the future-customer with a contract or Memorandum of understanding (MoU) and an invoice that allows us to get paid.
+5. **Invoicing** - Presents the future-customer with a contract or Memorandum of understanding (MoU) and an invoice that allows us to get paid.
 This formally moves the future-customer to a 2i2c customer relationship.

 The key artefacts generated at this stage include:

 -   Proposals
 -   Quotes
 -   Signed Agreement
--   Partner onboarding
+-   Order
 -   [Asana](#delivery:asana) (2i2c <> CS&S)
 -   HelloSign (CS&S)
 -   Invoice (CS&S)
 -   Airtable (CS&S)

+### SOP: Ordering

+1. The Account Manager guides the customer to make technical choices using the [Hub Configurator](https://2i2c.org/hub-configurator).
+2. The Hub Configurator generates a long URL with the choices made during the exchange with the customer.
+These choices provide the initial specification of the hub to be deployed.
+3. The Account Manager creates an Order in HubSpot using the URL created with the Hub Configurator.
+The associated Deal needs to have line items specified so that 2i2c's P&S Team is aware of the Membership details.
+4. The Account Manager reviews the Order and then moves it from `Open` to the `Ready for P&S Request` column on the Orders Board.
+This triggers an automation action that generates GitHub issues for deploying the hub.

 ### Delivery